About Theobald's Farmhouse

 The golden section spiral landform is surrounded by silver birches and under planted with spring bulbs and wild flowers.
 With its backdrop of the blue and mauve borders the spiral creates another garden room without yew hedges and adds to the drama of the garden.

-A wildflower meadow surrounded by trees is filled with bulbs from the earliest winter snowdrops, through the spring with primulas and fritillaries, to wild flowers until autumn.
+A wildflower meadow surrounded by trees is filled with bulbs from winter snowdrops and crocus, through to spring with primulas, cowslips and fritillaries, followed by wild flowers until late summer.

 The owners are beekeepers, planting for pollinators and wildlife whilst the vegetable garden provides organic fruit and vegetables.
-Thousands of bulbs are planted every autumn in pots and borders and Alison runs annual tulip trials.
+Thousands of bulbs are planted every autumn in pots and borders.

-The greenhouses store tender plants, provide protection for cuttings of less hardy plants and seed sown annuals and biennials for the borders and vegetable garden.
-All of this allows for successional planting in each season and along with bulbs planted for early spring to autumn ensures the garden has a long season of interest for garden visitors.
+One greenhouse stores tender plants, Aeoniums are overwintered here along with citrus, plantains and other non hardy precious plants.
+Another greenhouse provides protection for cuttings of less hardy plants and seed sown annuals and biennials for the borders and vegetable garden.
+All of this enables successional planting in each season and along with bulbs planted for early spring through to autumn ensuring the garden has a long season of interest for garden visitors.
+The garden has won many awards.
+Gold on several years in the all London Garden Society Competition including a visit from Prince Edward with the LGS and Gold in Enfield in Bloom for its wildlife gardening and knot garden.
+It has appeared in many garden magazines and last year was featured on Alan Titchmarsh’s Gardening Club and was visited by Gardeners World magazine and Francis Tophill.

 .